Blotch3D/Blotch3D/README.md

 structure (like Parallel, etc.) that may internally use other threads, as well.
-Also, since sometimes it's hard to know exactly what 3D operations really do hit the 3D hardware, its best to assume all of them do, like creation and use of Blotch3D and MonoGame objects.
+Also, since sometimes it's hard to know exactly what 3D operations really do hit the 3D hardware, its best to assume all of them do, like creation and use of all Blotch3D and MonoGame objects.

-You can put all your 3D code in the one overridden method called "FrameDraw", if you like, but there are several overridable methods provided for your convenience.
+You can put all your 3D code in the one overridden method called "FrameDraw", if you like, but there are some other overridable methods provided for your convenience.
 There is a Setup method that is called once at the beginning, a FrameProc method that is called every frame, and the FrameDraw method that is called after each FrameProc call only